3BD4-Webdev-Kelompok8/NodeJS-Postgre-Stopwatch/README.md

 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch (`git checkout -b /3BD4-Webdev-Kelompok8/NodeJS-Postgre-Stopwatch`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes (`git commit -m 'Add some NodeJS-Postgre-Stopwatch'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch (`git push origin /3BD4-Webdev-Kelompok8/NodeJS-Postgre-Stopwatch`)
 5. Open a Pull Request

 <p align="right">(<a href="#top">back to top</a>)</p>